 Source: Field data

 Participants noted that having contacts fosters communication and information sharing, and provides assistance and mutual support between households and other stakeholders.
-For instance, household members can promptly report incidents and receive help, and instructions on dealing with emergencies.
+For instance, household members can promptly report incidents, receive help, and receive instructions on dealing with emergencies.

-The inclusion of this parameter among preparedness parameters is in alignment with Spittal et al. (2006) and Kolathayar et al. (2019), who underscored having contacts of emergency service providers such as police, medical, support groups, and the like, among individual earthquake preparedness parameters.
+The inclusion of this parameter among preparedness parameters aligns with Spittal et al. (2006) and Kolathayar et al. (2019), who underscored the importance of having contacts with emergency service providers, such as police, medical personnel, and support groups, among individual earthquake preparedness parameters.
 Moreover, the finding corresponds to Patrisina et al. (2018), who identified information and communication as one of the three critical factors for individual tsunami preparedness.
 This included the sources of information as a key indicator within the information and communication factors.
-The relatively low importance assigned to this household earthquake preparedness parameter compared to others is because a personal support network acts as an indirect factor that primarily facilitates seeking external assistance, which is often delayed and less dependable.
+The relatively low importance assigned to this household earthquake preparedness parameter compared to others stems from a personal support network acting as an indirect factor that primarily facilitates seeking external assistance, which is often delayed and less dependable.
 In contrast, the other parameters directly help to combat earthquakes.
-Concerning neighbours’ critical role, participants argued that neighbours and community members serve as immediate first responders in emergencies, especially in search and rescue operations, given their proximity and emotional ties to family and neighbours, in line with Benouar (2004).
+Regarding the neighbours’ critical role, participants argued that neighbours and community members serve as immediate first responders in emergencies, especially in search-and-rescue operations, given their proximity and emotional ties to family and neighbours, in line with Benouar (2004).
 For instance, when the 2016 Kagera earthquake struck Bukoba on Sunday evening, most responding institutions were closed for the weekend.
 This led community members to help each other by rescuing casualties and rushing them to nearby health facilities until the next day, when institutions resumed operations.

 3.1.2 Assigning Scores

-Another component of the framework focuses on the approach to assess or assign scores for determining the preparedness level.
+Another component of the framework focuses on the approach for assessing or assigning scores to determine the preparedness level.
 This study adapted a scoring approach in which scores are assigned to sub-indicators, which are considered units of analysis based on questionnaire responses.
 This aligns with UNOCHA (2008) and Tyubee (2021), who assert that disaster preparedness indicators or sub-indicators serve as checklists for measuring preparedness Allocation or awarding of relevant levels, outputs, and processes.
 The adapted scoring method is a point spread from (Spittal et al. (2006, 2008), Perry & Lindell (2017), EMI (2019), and Morpus (2021), where, sub-indicators are rated on a scale from 0 to 5.
-These scores are by the number of respondents meeting specific qualifying traits.
+These scores are based on the number of respondents meeting specific qualifying traits.
 This method was chosen for its simplicity, compatibility with the Likert scale, which is relevant to analyzing qualitative data.
-In addition to being user-friendly, it offers a wide range of options and enables a more detailed assessment of quantitative data from questionnaire surveys and qualitative data from interviews, compared to other methods, such as the narrow method, also known as a binary or checklist method.
+In addition to being user-friendly, it offers a wide range of options.
+It enables a more detailed assessment of quantitative data from questionnaire surveys and qualitative data from interviews, compared to other methods, such as the narrow method, also known as a binary or checklist method.

 3.1.3.
 Weighting of Scores